microsoftgraph/onedrive-explorer-android/README.md

 OneDrive API Explorer for Android Phone and Tablets

-This sample illustrates basic concepts for interacting with the OneDrive API from an Android application using the [OneDrive SDK for Android](https://github.com/OneDrive/onedrive-sdk-android).
+This sample illustrates basic concepts for interacting with the [Microsoft Graph API](http://graph.microsoft.io/en-us/) with OneDrive from an Android application using the [Microsoft Graph SDK for Android](https://github.com/microsoftgraph/msgraph-sdk-android).

 Included in this project: